 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ150 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ150 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the FZ150 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ150 Manual (free pdf) or the online Sony A6400 Manual.
+Further information on the features and operation of the FZ150 and A6400 can be found, respectively, in the Panasonic FZ150 Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ150 and the Sony A6400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.